jacobhumston/sxcu.api/web/guides/updating-to-v2.md

 const { uploadFile } = require('sxcu.api');
 uploadFile();

-// But, if you prefer categorizes, then you can do this... const { categorizeImports } = require('sxcu.api');
+// But, if you prefer categories, then you can do this... const { categorizeImports } = require('sxcu.api');
 const categories = categorizeImports();
 const files = categories.files;